anubhabdaserrr/lung-ct-scan-covid-pred-transfer-learn/README.md

 ## Objective & data

 In this project, I fine-tuned a bunch of pre-trained models like VGG16, InceptionV3, etc. for diagnosing Covid-19 based on Lung CT Scans.
 The dataset used can be found [here](https://www.kaggle.com/luisblanche/covidct).
+The inspiration behind this project was primarily to speed-up the diagnostic process by building detection models trained on CT scans which are non-invasive in nature.

+**Note : This project is built purely for educational purposes and not for medical diagnosis.**

 ![](./misc/imgs_ct_scans.png)